Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

 \subsection{The Retailer's MPEC problem}

-In game theory, hierarchical optimization problems of this type can be formulated mathematically as MPECs (we refer the interested reader to \cite{luo1996mathematical}). \cref{Bilevel} depicts the modeling framework for the bilevel problem where the leader optimizes his economic problem subject to his constraints, and by considering the decisions of the follower(s).
+In game theory, hierarchical optimization problems of this type can be formulated mathematically as MPECs. \cref{Bilevel} depicts the modeling framework for the MPEC problem where the leader optimizes his economic problem subject to his constraints, and by considering the equilibrium among the followers.

 Thus, the MPEC is expressed as follows:

 where $\bf{X}^{MPEC}$=$\{P_t,q_{t\omega}^S,\delta_{t\omega},y_{t\omega},q_{jt\omega},\Delta_{jt\omega}^c,\nu_{jt\omega}^{C_{max}},\nu_{jt\omega}^{C_{min}}, \varepsilon_{jt\omega},\lambda_{j\omega}\}$ is the set of retailer's decision variables.